-Last time we were here, we talked with you about Google My Business facts & data you can’t ignore.
+Last time we were here, we talked with you about Google Business Profile (formerly Google My Business) facts & data you can’t ignore.
 For the last few months, Google has been rolling out what seems to be update after update.
 For example, the Spam Update that started rolling out at the beginning of August is still rolling out – Danny Sullivan confirmed on Twitter it may be finished next week.

 Are You Concerned About the Google Spam Update?